Burn After Reading: Plot

-Following a skirmish, Harry realizes that he is being tailed by a divorce lawyer hired by his wife.
+Harry realizes that he is being tailed and catches and confronts the tail, who admits to being an employee of a divorce lawyer hired by his wife.
 Depressed, Harry meets with Linda, who is distressed over Chad's disappearance.
 Harry agrees to help find him, unaware that Chad is the man he killed.
-Linda returns to the embassy, believing that the Russians have abducted Chad, but they deny this.
+Linda returns to the embassy, believing the Russians have abducted Chad, but they deny this.
 After they inform her the contents of the CD she has given them are worthless, she convinces the manager of Hardbodies, Ted (who has unrequited feelings for Linda), to help her by sneaking into the Cox household to gather more files.

 Harry and Linda meet in a park, where Linda reveals the address where Chad went before he disappeared.
 Harry realizes that Chad is the man he shot and flees, convinced Linda is a spy.
-When Osborne breaks into Katie's house with a hatchet to retrieve personal belongings, he finds Ted in the basement; Osborne shoots him, chases him into the street, and kills him with the hatchet.
+When Osborne breaks into Katie's house with a hatchet to retrieve his personal belongings and her valuables, he finds Ted in the basement; Osborne shoots him, chases him into the street, and kills him with the hatchet.

 At CIA headquarters, Smith relates the events to his superior.
-A surveilling CIA officer who saw Osborne's highly conspicuous attack intervened and shot him, leaving him in a coma.
-Harry has been detained while trying to flee to Venezuela, a country with no extradition treaty with the U.S.; the superior orders that Harry be released and allowed to continue to Venezuela, rather than deal with the consequences of bringing him into custody.
-Linda has been captured but agrees to keep quiet if they will pay for her plastic surgery.
+A surveilling CIA officer who saw Osborne's highly conspicuous attack intervened and shot him, leaving him comatose with a low chance of survival.
+Harry has been detained while boarding a flight to Venezuela, a country with no extradition treaty with the U.S.; the superior orders that Harry be released and allowed to continue to Venezuela, rather than deal with the consequences of bringing him into custody.
+Linda has been captured, but she agrees to keep quiet if they will pay for her surgeries.
 The superior, bewildered by the litany of events, approves the payment and closes the file.